wg-osr/walkerga.github.io/class/fighter.md

 You can choose to sacrifice a held weapon or a worn piece of armor to reduce incoming damage by 1D6.
 If the piece of armor was a shield, reduce damage by 1D12 instead.
 You can use this ability once per encounter.

 ## Tricky
-Whenever you roll a natural 19 or 20 on an attack roll, you can attempt a combat maneuvre on top of the damage.
+Whenever you roll a natural 19 or 20 on an attack roll, you can attempt a combat maneuver on top of the damage.

 ## Outlast
 Instead of taking a Wound, you can take 1 DEX damage.

 ## Double Attack
 You can attack twice in each round.